Katolus/functions/docs/local_development.md

-# How the get started with running `functions-cli` locally
+# How the get started with running `functions` locally

 If you want to run code locally for development, contributions or simply want to adjust a few lines of code here are a few instructions on how to get setup.